Mathématique: Chapter 36

 “Why not?”
 Lam asked.

-“Okay,” Lam said.
+“I get that,” Lam said.
 “Sit forward.”
-She listened to his lungs before pushing him back against the gurney.
+She listened to his lungs, then pressed him back against the raised head of the gurney.
 “So this is normal for you?”

-Lam listened to his heart and then looped her stethoscope over her neck as TJ dragged what could only be a portable EEG over to the side of the bed.
+Lam listened to his heart, then looped her stethoscope over her neck as TJ dragged what could only be a portable EEG over to the side of the bed.

-TJ nodded, her eyes skittering away from Young when he looked up at her.
+TJ nodded.
+Her eyes skittered away from Young when he looked at her.

 Rush pressed a hand to his forehead, his eyes shut.

-“Hotshot,” Young said, but stopped when Lam extended a hand in his direction.
+“Hotshot,” Young began, but stopped when Lam shook her head.

-Her eyes flicked back and forth between Rush and the monitors.
-As the silence lengthened, Young and TJ looked at one another, then away.
+The doctor’s eyes flicked back and forth between Rush and the monitors.
+As the silence lengthened, Young and TJ glanced at one another, then away, not sure what Lam was waiting for.
+She stood, calm and silent, watching Young’s neighbor until—

-Rush flinched, his eyes still shut, his heart rate spiking briefly on the monitors into a fast wave before returning to its previous rhythm.
+Rush flinched, eyes shut, his heart rate spiking on the monitors.

-“I think that was a startle response,” Lam said quietly, “in the absence of any stimuli that we could detect.”
+“That was a startle response,” Lam said softly, “in the absence of a detectable stimulus.”

 “He’s hearing things,” Young said, equally quietly.
 “I’m telling you, he’s hearing things.”